Linguistics

 The major requires twelve term courses in linguistics and related areas, distributed as follows:

 - Breadth requirement (four courses).
-All majors must take a course in each of the core areas of phonology (LING 232) and syntax (LING 253).
-In addition, at least one course must be taken in any two of the six remaining core areas of linguistics: phonetics, morphology, semantics/pragmatics, computational linguistics, language and mind/brain, and historical linguistics.
+All majors must take one course in the areas of phonology (LING 2320) and syntax (LING 2530).
+In addition, at least one course must be taken in any two of the six remaining foundational areas of linguistics: phonetics, morphology, semantics/pragmatics, computational linguistics, language and mind/brain, and historical linguistics.

 - Senior research requirement (one course).
-LING 490, Research Methods in Linguistics, is required and is usually taken in the fall term of the senior year.
+LING 4900, Research Methods in Linguistics, is required and is typically taken in the fall term for those students graduating in the spring.
+Students graduating in the fall may take it in the fall term of their junior year.
+This course prepares students for the senior essay.

 Senior Requirement